tobiasjakobi/RetroArch/README-exynos.md

    - video\_monitor\_index
    - video\_fullscreen\_x and video\_fullscreen\_y

-The monitor index maps to the DRM connector index.
-If it is zero, then it just selects the first 'sane' connector, which means that it is connected to a display device and it provides at least one useable mode.
-If the value is non-zero, it forces the selection of this connector.
-For example, on the author's ODROID-X2, with an odroid-3.15.y kernel, the HDMI connector has index 1.
+The monitor index is used as a connector type.
+Connector types are HDMI, VGA (usually what is connected to the FIMD) and other (e.g. virtual connectors like VIDI).

+   - HDMI = 0
+   - VGA = 1
+   - Other = 2

 The two fullscreen parameters select the mode the DRM should select.
 If zero, the native connector mode is selected.
 If non-zero, the DRM tries to select the wanted mode.
 This might fail if the mode is not available from the connector.